Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

-Meaning: refers to a burglar who uses stealth and agility to break into buildings.
-First recorded use of this idiomatic expression was between1905 - 1910
+Definition: refers to a burglar who uses stealth and agility to break into buildings.
+The first recorded use of this idiomatic expression was between 1905 - 1910.

-Meaning: that if you are too polite or careful, you might not achieve what you want.
+Meaning: If you are too polite or careful, you might not achieve what you want.

 A way of saying that in the dark, physical attributes are unimportant.
 Believed to have been first used by Benjamin Franklin.

-There are so many idioms that include a reference to cats, probably more than any other animal.
-Perhaps it is because a cat can portray many facets of character.
+There are so many idioms that reference cats, probably more than any other animal.
+Perhaps it is because a cat can portray many facets of its character.

 Meaning: someone who has a high opinion of themselves or their importance.

 Meaning: that a person is very nervous or jumpy.
-Believed to refer to the idea that cats are nervous of having their tails trapped under a rocking chair.
+Believed to refer to the idea that cats are worried about having their tails trapped under a rocking chair.

 More Cat Idioms 11 to 15

-Meaning: very busy to the point of being frantic
+Meaning: hectic to the point of being frantic

-Refers to a fashionable person.
-Also used when talking about someone who is very calm or slow to anger.
+A phrase used to describe a fashionable person.
+Also, when talking about someone who is very calm or slow to anger.

-Refers to something that is overly complex.
-Likened to the children's game "cat's cradle” which is played with string would around the fingers to create complex patterns.
+This expression refers to something overly complicated.
+Likened to the children's game "cat's cradle."
+A game played with a string wound around the fingers to create intricate patterns.